projectshft/sunglasses-io/README.md

-## Sunglasses.io Server Starter
+## Sunglasses.io Server

-This project is a starter for the Sunglasses.io eval.
+This project creates an API for the Sunglasses.io eval.

-Don't forget to update this file with helpful hints on how to run the application.
+Please read [the sunglasses.yaml file](/sunglasses.yaml) for details on using the API.